 There are several different statuses you will find when searching the VA approved condo database.

 Accepted Without Conditions is the golden ticket.
-This means that the condo is fully cleared for VA loan financing.
+This means that the condo is fully cleared for veterans affairs loan financing.
 If your condo has this status, getting your loan will be no different than if you were buying a single family house.

 HUD Accepted means that the property is already approved for FHA lending requirements.
 In the past, the VA used to simply accept properties that were approved by HUD (Dept. of Housing and Urban Development)as VA acceptable as well.
 This is no longer the case, but chances are if the property is HUD accepted, VA approval is within reach without too much trouble.